Achilles Tendinitis

 from Schuler Shoes' Board Certified Pedorthist

-This is not a medical diagnosis but a footwear recommendation to offer symptom relief.
+This is not a medical diagnosis, but a footwear recommendation to relieve symptoms.
 It is meant to supplement your doctor's treatment plan.

-Achilles tendinitis affects the back of the heel where the tendon attaches to the calf muscles on one end and the heel bone on the other end.
-In some cases, it will cause a bursa or a large bump that can be irritated by the rubbing of a heel counter.
+Achilles tendinitis affects the back of the heel, where the tendon attaches to the calf muscles on one end and the heel bone on the other.
+In some cases, the condition causes a bursa, or large bump, to form, which can be irritated by a heel counter.
+An open-back clog or similar type of shoe may offer some relief.

 References: Mayo Clinic